autophagy/mainframe/Planning/subroutine-ideas.md

 ## BUFFER_OVERFLOW

 ## PACKET_SNIFFER
 Streams of white data run across the bottom of the screen, with Key Info in green.
 In the middle of the screen is a small area that denotes the part of the stream being sniffed.
 Pressing space while key info is in the sniffing area causes it to be captured.
 Player needs to capture a certain amount of key info packets within a timeframe to complete the break.
+Sniffing packets when there is no key info in the buffer freezes the buffer for 4 seconds.

 ```
 > man PACKET_SNIFFER